MStefko/STORMsim-MATLAB/README.md

 # STORMsim

 MATLAB toolkit for simulating simple STORM datasets.
+The MATLAB version is no longer under development, for a currently developed Java implementation, see <https://github.com/MStefko/AlgorithmTester>.

 ## Usage
 Simulation parameters are defined in `run.m`, which also runs the simulation.